nasa/RtRetrievalFrameworkDoc/lua.rst

 As the table above states, ``config_common.lua`` is collection of common routines that are not instrument specific.
 It defines ``ConfigCommon``, a table object which contains the configuration and also serves as a name space.
 The most important method is ``do_config``.
 It is called from the lowest level configuration file to begin the process of instantiating objects.

-L2 FP framework objects are created through Lua ``Creator`` classes.
+The framework objects are created through Lua ``Creator`` classes.
 These classes define how a particular functionality is instantiated.
 They also provide an initial guess value, objects to be added to the state vector and objects to be registered into the output file.
 The ``Creator`` class also handles calling any other ``Creator`` objects that it depends on.

 The hierarchy of ``Creator`` objects forms a tree which at the top is the one ``Creator`` that ``do_config`` knows about directly, the ``fm`` creator.
 All other ``Creator`` objects are dependencies of this one or other ``Creator`` objects.
 The graph below shows the organization of the ``Creator`` objects in the current OCO configuration.